BeefreeSDK/beefree-sdk-sample-client/README.md

-# Then simply run it in your browser e.g.
+# Then run it in your browser, e.g.

 email-builder-simple.html